Links on SoundGuys may earn us a commission. Learn more.

 Decoding IP ratings

-Whether you’re mid-cardio workout or get caught in a surprise rainstorm, broken earbuds are a big inconvenience.
-Ideally, your earbuds won’t be exposed to the elements, but year-round athletes and those who live in unpredictable climates know that you can’t always control these things.
-In that case, it’s best to invest in a pair of earbuds, headphones, or even speakers that can endure a light splash or fumble into the dirt.
-IP ratings are an easy way to identify the durability of your next device, and will give you some peace of mind when using it under sub-optimal conditions.
+Whether you’re exercising or get caught in a surprise rainstorm, broken earbuds are a big inconvenience.
+Ideally, your earbuds won’t weather the elements.
+However, you can’t always control these things.
+In that case, it’s best to invest in earbuds, headphones, or speakers that can endure a light splash or fumble into the dirt.
+IP ratings are an easy way to identify the durability of your next device.
+These simple numbers will give you some peace of mind when using your devices in extreme conditions.

-Editor’s note: this article was updated on May 25, 2022, to include a table of contents and an FAQ section.
+Editor’s note: this article was updated on May 12, 2023, to include another case study and answer reader FAQs.

 What is an IP rating?

-An Ingress Protection (IP) rating denotes how resistant a device is to dust and water, and “ingress” is just the act of going in or entering.
-The “X” serves as a placeholder for the degree of dust or water resistance in a given IP rating.
+An Ingress Protection (IP) rating denotes a device’s resistance to dust and water, and “ingress” is just the act of going in or entering.
+The “X” is a placeholder for the degree of dust or water resistance in a given IP rating.
 Not all devices receive a rating that covers both variables, hence why many headphones and earbuds receive an IPX4 rating.
-In this case, the X means that the headset in question didn’t receive a dust-resistant rating, so best not to use it at the beach or when rock climbing.
+In this case, the X means that the headset didn’t receive a dust-resistant rating, so don’t use it at the beach or when rock climbing.
 The “4” following the “X” is the liquid ingress protection rating.

 Water-resistant | Waterproof | Can withstand | |